-Sushi originated in China but is today connected to the Japanese cuisine in particular as the Japanese developed the food preservation method.
-Eating sushi became very popular in the western world in the 1990s where the benefits of sushi were noticed.
+Sushi originated from China but today it is connected to the Japanese cuisine in particular as the Japanese developed the food preservation method.
+Eating sushi became very popular in the Western World in the 1990s where the benefits of sushi were noticed.
 After the millennium sushi also became popular to the Danes.

 At the same time it contains the special and healthy fat found in fish, shellfish and seaweed.
 Sushi contains an appropriate amount of protein and carbohydrates in the form of rice and the other ingredients contain many different beneficial vitamins and minerals.

-The nori, which is used, among other things, contains A, B and C vitamins.
+The nori we use among contains A, B and C vitamins, among other things.
 In addition to this, nori is rich in nutrients such as zinc, iron, magnesium and calcium.
-Wasabi paste, which is used as an accessory, has the important property that it accelerates the digestion of proteins.
+The wasabi paste, which is used as an accessory, has the important ability to accelerate the digestion of proteins.
 The pickled ginger, which is used as a taste neutralizer between the sushi, is also beneficial for the digestion.
 Moreover it is also believed to improve the immune system and energy levels.

 Sushi expert Ole G. Mouritsen, a researcher at Odense University, believes that a rich diet in polyunsaturated fatty acids, which among other things is found in large quantities of fish, may be contributing to us living longer.
 Furthermore, polyunsaturated fatty acids reportedly have a particularly beneficial effect on brain development.